 As we wrap up this year, we hope you’ll look on New Year’s Eve not so much as a chance to overindulge, but to spend quality time with the people who matter most: friends and family.
 Here’s to a healthy, happy 2022 brimming with vitality and wellness.
 Cheers!

 Planning on reaching your weight loss goals in the new year?
-Jenny Craig can help!
-Select a menu plan that fits your lifestyle, and get started on the path to better health and wellness today!
+Jenny Craig can help.
+Join Max Up, Jenny's most effective and holistic plan ever!